 - water-borne transmission - transmission of an infection through contact with contaminated water

 - other mechanisms that can transmit a disease

 In developed countries, most infections are spread through sexual, airborne, blood-borne, and direct skin contact transmission.

 What is the difference between viruses and bacteria?

 Viruses and bacteria cause the majority of infections.
 Viruses cause most colds, flu, coughs, and sore throats.
 Bacteria cause most ear and sinus infections, strep throat, and urinary tract infections.
 Both bacteria and viruses can enter the body in many ways, including through inhalation, food, sexual contact, and skin contact.

 How do antibiotics work against infections?

 Antibiotics can be used to treat bacterial infections.
-However, antibiotics are ineffective in treating illnesses caused by viruses.
-In addition, antibiotics treat specific bacteria.
-Overuse or misuse of antibiotics can lead to drug-resistant bacteria.
+However, antibiotics are ineffective in treating virus-related illnesses.
+In addition, antibiotics treat specific bacteria and overuse or misuse of antibiotics can lead to drug-resistant bacteria.
 It is important that antibiotics are taken properly and for the duration of the prescription.
-If antibiotics are stopped early, the bacteria may develop a resistance to the antibiotics and the infection may reoccur.
+If antibiotics are stopped early, the bacteria may develop a resistance to the antibiotics.